zaxor0/zwerchhau/into-the-war/advanced.md

 - At day, Scopes and Binoculars easily let someone see **Extreme** range.
 - At night, combat visibility is decreased to **Near** range.
 - At night, Scopes and Binoculars easily let someone see **Distant** range.
-- Someone creating a light at night (lighting a cigarette or torch) is an easy target, visibility of someone doing so is treated as if during the day.
+- Someone creating a light at night (e.g. lighting a cigarette) is an easy target; visibility of someone doing so is treated as if during the day.

 # Luck Rolls
 - Sometimes you’ll want an element of randomness without rolling a Save, particularly in situations dictated by luck or those that fall outside of the three Ability Scores.